rshield1/Body_Type/README.md

 ## Installation

 TODO:
-    Welcome to your new gem!!
+    Welcome to my program!!

-    1. After cloning the repo to you local drive, change directory to the cloned folder.
+    1. After cloning this repo to you local drive, change directory to the cloned folder.

     2. Run $ bundle install in your terminal to load the gem dependencies.

     3. open up the bin folder to run "bin/run" file.
 The file should automatically recognize the ruby interperter, if not, run "ruby bin/run"

-    4. Enjoy finding your body type training techniques!
+    4. Enjoy finding your body type and training techniques!

 ## Development